"

 Figure 6.46.
 A Drill Press / Photo Credit: Bigdumbdinosaur, CC BY-SA 3.0

 A drill press is a stationary tool for drilling holes.
-Depending on the size and power of the drill press, a wide range of drill bits can be used.
+Drill presses have an adjustable table to which the workpiece to be drilled is clamped.
+This allows a drill press to accommodate a wide range of shapes and sizes of material, as well as drill holes in difficult shapes such as round bars or pipes.
+They can even drill holes at an angle.
+Depending on the size and power of the tool, a wide range of drill bits can be used.
 Drill presses are belt driven and the speed at which the spindle turns can be adjusted by means of the internal belt and pulley system.
-Drill presses have an adjustable table to which the workpiece is clamped.
-This allows a drill press to accommodate a wide range of shapes and sizes of material, as well as drill holes in difficult shapes such as round bars or pipes.
-A drill press can even drill holes at an angle.
 All of these factors make drill presses very accurate when drilling holes, once you understand how to operate them.

 Bending and Forming Tools

 Sometimes it is necessary to take a piece of stock material and bend it or roll it to meet the needs of a project.
-There are several tools to accomplish this.
+There are several tools to help you accomplish this.

 A blue, gray, and yellow machine used to bend sheet metal.
 The machine is rectangular, about six feet tall and ten feet wide, with a horizontal opening in the middle.
 The top part of the machine is made to move toward the bottom part like a set of jaws.
 The space between the top and bottom is where preshaped dies can be placed to bend metal to a specific angle or radius.
 The yellow parts of the machine are guards which are set to the sides to keep body parts away from the jaws when in operation.